Video shows Colorado officer throwing woman down face-first

 A video spreading on social media shows a police officer in Colorado throwing a woman face-first onto a sidewalk after a scuffle.

-Kimble says the department has its own video from police body-worn cameras.
-She says that video hasn't been released because the case is still open.
-The department will review the officer's use of force.
+But Hutto added that he will not release the video from officers' body cameras.
+"This is an open investigation and to release evidence, absent a truly compelling reason, would not be proper," he said.

+Hutto says the body-camera video will be released once the investigation is over.

-Police identified the woman as 22-year-old Michaella Surat.
+Police identified the woman as 22-year-old Michaella Surat, a junior at Colorado State University.
 She was arrested on suspicion of third-degree assault and obstructing a peace officer and released on bond.

 No phone number could be found for her.